· LoveMeIV Clinical Team · guides · 9 min read

 There is a small but meaningful gap between the version of mobile IV therapy that gets advertised on Instagram and the version a careful patient actually wants when the door opens.
 This piece is for patients in Columbia, Missouri who are considering a first visit, and for the small group of people who quietly want to know whether the drip about to go into their arm was prescribed by a clinician who has met them.

-LoveMeIV is the third option: a small, deliberately mobile, nurse-practitioner-led practice serving Columbia and surrounding mid-Missouri.
-The clinician at your door is the same clinician who ordered the drip and who will answer the call next month.
+LoveMeIV is a small, deliberately mobile practice serving Columbia and surrounding mid-Missouri.
+The clinician at your door is the prescriber — the same clinician who ordered the drip and who will answer the call next month.
 The kit is one travel case, signed out at the start of the day.
 The chart is in a HIPAA-aware platform.
 The price is on the menu.
+And the menu is deliberately finite — the drips and injections we run well, prescription-strength where it counts.

 What follows is the actual walkthrough of a first visit — step by step, with the small clinical decisions called out.
 If you have ever wondered what is in the bag, what the line feels like, or what we do when the answer at the door is “not today,” this is your piece.